 Unit rationale, description and aim

 Cyber security is the practice of protecting networks, computer systems, and data from malicious attacks.
-With the increasing threats of data breaches and leaks in our interconnected world, fintech companies, hospitals, government agencies, and every other sector are investing in cybersecurity infrastructure to protect their data and consumers from malicious attacks.
-However, there is a global shortage of cyber security experts, and this number is growing every year.
+With the increasing threats of data breach and leaks in our interconnected world, flntech companies, hospitals, government agencies, and every other sector are investing in cybersecurity infrastructure to protect their data and consumers from malicious attacks.
+However, there is a global shortage of cyber security experts and this number is growing every year.
+This unit is designed to help students develop a deeper understanding of modern information and cyber security challenges, mitigation techniques and tools.

 2026 10